G1 Special in USA

 G1 Special in USA was a two-day professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
 The two shows took place on July 1 and 2, 2017, in Long Beach, California, United States at the Long Beach Convention and Entertainment Center.
-These were the first NJPW shows that the promotion had produced independently in the U.S. NJPW crowned the inaugural IWGP United States Heavyweight Champion during the weekend.
+These were the first NJPW shows that the promotion had produced independently in the U.S.

 The event's name refers to the annual G1 Climax tournament as these shows also served as a prelude to the 2017 G1 Climax.
+The event is notable for the crowning of the inaugural IWGP United States Heavyweight Champion.

 Production

 Background

-In December 2016, Pro Wrestling Insider reported that New Japan Pro-Wrestling (NJPW) was planning to hold the first two nights of the 2017 G1 Climax in the United States with New England-based wrestling personality George Carroll and wrestler Rocky Romero reportedly doing ground work for the dates in Long Beach, California.
+In December 2016, Pro Wrestling Insider reported that New Japan Pro-Wrestling (NJPW) was planning to hold the first two nights of the 2017 G1 Climax in the United States with New England–based wrestling personality George Carroll and wrestler Rocky Romero reportedly doing ground work for the dates in Long Beach, California.
 On January 4, 2017, during Wrestle Kingdom 11 in Tokyo Dome, NJPW officially announced the shows for July 1 and 2, 2017, taking place at the Long Beach Convention and Entertainment Center.
 These shows, however, would not be part of the G1 Climax, but would instead serve as a prelude to the tournament, which would take place between July 17 and August 13.
 The shows would mark the first time NJPW presented shows in the United States independently, as opposed to partnering with an American promotion.
 NJPW had previously partnered with Jersey All Pro Wrestling (JAPW) for the NJPW Invasion Tour 2011 and since 2014 they have been partnered with Ring of Honor (ROH), co-producing shows annually in North America.

 After announcing the Long Beach shows, NJPW went public with their plan of an American expansion, which included establishing a subsidiary and running extended tours in the United States with California as the base, while also establishing a dojo for training Americans in Los Angeles, run by Rocky Romero.
 The full-scale running of the American market was set to launch in 2018.
 According to NJPW owner Takaaki Kidani, the plan was a direct response to WWE taking four wrestlers, including AJ Styles and Shinsuke Nakamura, from NJPW in January 2016.
 Tickets for the shows as well as meet-and-greets were put on sale on April 1 and sold out within hours, despite NJPW not having announced any matches for the two shows.
 Tickets were purchased in 37 states, including Alaska and Hawaii.
 Three days later, NJPW announced the first group of wrestlers taking part in the event; Kazuchika Okada, Tetsuya Naito, Hiroshi Tanahashi and Kenny Omega.
 In May, NJPW put additional seats for the shows on sale, which were also quickly sold out.
 NJPW later claimed that the original tickets sold out in two hours and the additional tickets in two minutes.